Cioraz/blog/content/posts/BufferOverflow101.md

     ![Attacked](/images/Screenshot_2025-03-21_17-25-56.png)

-    BOOM!
-We have successfully exploited the buffer overflow vulnerability and spawned a shell.
+    And there you have it – the successful exploitation of the buffer overflow vulnerability, demonstrated by spawning a shell.